 3. Astaxanthin can cross the blood-brain and blood-retinal barrier.
 While antioxidants are known to be beneficial to many different parts of the body, very few of them are able to cross through the blood brain and blood retinal barrier.
 This means that the brain and eyes are not able to receive any protective benefits from these antioxidants.
-But, research has shown that astaxanthin is able to pass through to protect against oxidation and inflammation of the brain and eyes.
+But, research has shown that astaxanthin is able to pass through to protect against oxidation of the brain and eyes.

 2. How is your astaxanthin sourced, and how do those methods ensure product efficacy?

 The astaxanthin used in BioAstin® Hawaiian Astaxanthin® is derived from natural Haematococcus pluvialis microalgae grown on our 90 acre farm in Kona, Hawaii, USA.
 The astaxanthin in BioAstin is processed on our farm starting with cultivation and then it’s processed through our very own C02 extraction facility.
 Being vertically integrated provides us the ability to control the stability, quality, and purity of our product.
 Having total control of the manufacturing process has allowed us to guarantee the efficacy of our product.